Small electrical goods recycling

 hairdryers, hair straighteners, curling tongs large home stereo systems

-irons lawnmowers or Flymos
+irons and kettles lawnmowers or Flymos

-lamps (table or desk) PC monitors
+lamps (table or desk) microwaves

-mobile phones and cameras TVs
+mobile phones and cameras PC monitors

-toasters and sandwich toasters large appliances
+toasters and sandwich toasters chainsaws

 Bulky waste collections